About Dental Assisting

 Tell me about this program and certifications offered.

 This program gives students the confidence and skills needed to begin their career in this exciting field.
-Graduates of the program receive the Georgia Radiation Safety and Expanded Duties certification and are eligible to take the Dental Assisting National Board exam.
+Graduates of the program receive the Basic Dental Assisting, Georgia Radiation Safety, Expanded Duties Advanced Dental Assisting, and Coronal Polishing certifications and are eligible to take the Dental Assisting National Board exam.

 How much will it cost?